The

 is to avoid sex except within marriage.
 Fidelity is certainly a good

-strategy, with or without condoms.
-But that raises some big questions.
+strategy for preventing AIDS, with or without condoms.
+But that raises

 Why have thousands of "celibate"